 Put 2/3 rds cup the mix into a bowl and stir in 1 cup of boiling water until smooth and done!

 So simple.
 And you still have plenty of instant potato soup mix just waiting to be made for later.

-Writer, editor, stylist, and CEO Andie Black Huber contributed this delicious soup.
+Writer and editor Andie Huber contributed this delicious soup.